ryanburge/reltrad/README.md

 # reltrad
-Stata coding for reltrad, using the scheme developed by Steensland et al (2000)
+Reltrad is a classification typology for religious tradition.
+It was first proposed by Steensland et al (2000).

-This creates the proper 7 part typology for the reltrad classification scheme.
+Previous iterations of this code available online have had syntax flaws that have led to undercounting evangelicals.
+This has been described in a research report, "Reltrad Coding Problems and a New Repository" which was published in the journal of Politics and Religion.
+A link to that article is here: http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=10079234

+This repository contains three files:

+1. A R coding file for creating the reltrad classification scheme for the GSS cumulative file.
+2. A Stata do file for creating the reltrad classification scheme for the GSS cumulative file.
-This creates the classification for both the General Social Survey, as well as the National Election Study.
+3. A Stata do file for creating the reltrad classification scheme for the National Election Study cumulative file.